z33kz33k/mtg/README.md

         * [TCGPlayer](https://infinite.tcgplayer.com)
         * [TopDecked](https://www.topdecked.com)
         * [Untapped](https://mtga.untapped.gg)
-    * Other decklist services are in plans (but, it does seem like I've pretty much exhausted the possibilities already :))
+    * Other decklist sites are in plans (but, it does seem like I've pretty much exhausted the possibilities already :))
     * Both Aetherhub decklist types featured in YT videos are supported: regular deck and write-up deck
     * Both Archidekt decklist types featured in YT videos are supported: regular deck and snapshot deck